KermitSudoku/Eth-Avax-Project-1/README.md

 ### Using the program

 Once the contract is deployed, you can interact with it by calling the setVal function.
-Click on the "OpValCntrct" contract in the left-hand sidebar, enter your 2 numbers on the space on the right of the "setVal" function, and then click on the "setVal" function itself.
+Click on the `OpValCntrct` contract in the left-hand sidebar, enter your 2 numbers on the space on the right of the `setVal` function, and then click on the `setVal` function itself.

-You can interact with the other functions provided that you have numbers in your 'num1' and 'num2' variables
+You can interact with the other functions provided that you have numbers in your `num1` and `num2` variables

-Finally, click on the "transact" button to execute the function and retrieve the "Hello World!" message.

 ## Authors